enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/kind/index.md

 	const App = kind({

-> If you've used Enyo 2, this may look familiar.
-While the usage is intentionally similar, the
-> outcome is rather different, as it creates an SFC rather than an object constructor.

 #### Component Name

 `name` is not required but recommended, as it makes both debugging and testing your component easier.